rackerlabs/technical-blog/_posts/2020-04-17-Azure-Webapp-Private-Endpoint.md

 3. Click the **Add** button in the header to add a Private Endpoint <insert pic 2.png>
 4. Give the endpoint a name, select the subscription, virtual network to provision into and the subnet for the endpoint to consume.
 Do note, VNET integration requires a subnet as well, so the private endpoint and integration subnet cannot overlap!

-After the endpoint is provisioned, the web app will lose all public connectivity as a private IP has been associated with the fqdn and kudu URL.
+After the endpoint is provisioned, the web app will lose all inbound public connectivity as a private IP has been associated with the FQDN and KUDU URL. <pic endpointIp.png>.
+Thinking about DNS, if you are using the azurewebsites.net domain, a DNS zone will need to be added to route to the private IP associated with the webapp.
+With Sitecore, this would effectively break the application since I only added one webapp with a private endpoint.
+Think about the CM login where it talks to the SI webapp for auth.
+If I had one zone for azurewebsites.net, I would also need to add private endpoints to all my webapps, then add A records into that zone for communication.
+Gets pricey making everything a PremiumV2 sku.
+It would also break any other webapp you wanted to browse on the azurewebsites.net domain.
+There are two ways to approach this.
+Use a custom domain name on the webapp that matches a zone in your DNS server or create a dns zone with the azurewebsites.net fqdn of the webapp.
+Since this is a test, I oppted to use the latter and just created an A record pointing to the private ip of the endpoint for that specific webapp. <insert dnsNew.png>

+Just like an internal App Service Env, you need to take into account the KUDU scm url.
+As the picture shows, I have 2 zones per webapp.
+Each with an A record pointing to the private IP of the endpoint.

+Now that onpremise users can access the CM webapp for secure content authoring and can publish,

 The biggest issue about figuring out which method to use for configuration is determining how flexible you want to be for configuration options.
 With Azure PowerShell&reg;,